Jupiter's North Pole

 Jupiter's North Pole is the northernmost point of Jupiter.
 Like Jupiter's South Pole, it has a bluer surface color than the rest of Jupiter.
 It was first imaged in July 2016 with the Juno probe entering the polar orbit of Jupiter.
-At the same time, its polar cyclone was discovered, measuring just over 3000 km, surrounded by eight smaller cyclones which each measure 2400–2800 km in diameter.
-They are almost half the size of the South Pole cyclones and form a close to regular eight-corner.
+At the same time, its polar cyclone was discovered, measuring just over 3,000 km, surrounded by eight smaller cyclones which each measure 2,400–2,800 km in diameter.
+They are almost half the size of the South Pole cyclones and form an almost-regular octagon.
 All of them turn counterclockwise.

-In contrast to the South Pole, where in 2019 to the five peripheral cyclones added a sixth, at the North Pole this structure of "1+8", at least until the end of 2020, remained stable.
+In contrast to the South Pole, where in 2019, to the five peripheral cyclones was added a sixth, at the North Pole, this structure of "1+8", remained stable at least until the end of 2020.
 Its stability is provided by the tendency of peripheral cyclones to repel each other and move toward the pole, while the central cyclone tends to repel them all.

 Three peripheral cyclones (the second, sixth, and eighth) are close to the background in brightness, and the other five are lighter.
-Several smaller cyclones up to 1000 km in diameter, some of which also rotate clockwise, circle around them.
+Several smaller cyclones, up to 1,000 km in diameter, some of which also rotate clockwise, circle around them.